 To reach the exact spot, you have to climb the steep hill.
 The hill face has been carved into small steps, so climbing is not difficult.
 However, I attempted to climb it in the middle of the day and I was exhausted.

 On this trip to Sri Lanka, I landed in Sri Lanka on the same day as Mahinda has landed – full moon day of June.
 I saw serendipity in this and climbed the hill.
 Unless you are a believer in Buddhism, you can avoid it to save some energy for the other sites.
-However, it is a great place to see sunset, sunrise and a bird’s eye view of the sacred city of Anuradhapura.
+However, it is a great place to see sunset, sunrise and a bird’s eye view of the sacred city.

 The brief history of Anuradhapura

 King Tissa developed Anuradhapura with inland agriculture through a network of canals and lakes.
-Some of them continue to be in use till date.
+Some of them continue to be in use to date.

 There were many invasions that the city saw.
 However, it continued to flourish till 11th CE after which the capital moved to Polonnaruwa – whose tale I would soon narrate.

-Anuradhapura remained uninhabited for few centuries though it never went out of memories of Sinhalese people.
+It remained uninhabited for a few centuries though it never went out of memories of Sinhalese people.
 It was re-discovered by the British in 19th CE excavations.

 - The Sacred City of Anuradhapura is a UNESCO World Heritage Site.
-It is free for Sri Lankans but other have to pay $25 for the entry fee.
+It is free for Sri Lankans, but others have to pay $25 for the entry fee.

 - The site is pretty much open for you to explore anytime if you have the ticket except the museum that opens at designated times.

 - Sacred City has no places to stay but you can stay at new Anuradhapura.
 I stayed at Habarana which is about an hours drive from here.

 - You can get small eats and of course tea and King Coconut.

 - There are many souvenir shops but I did not find anything unique – most of them sell the usual touristy stuff.

-- Cycling is the best way to explore Anuradhapura.
+- Cycling is the best way to explore.